 Most beneficiaries will pay a standard Part B premium.
 Higher-income beneficiaries may have to pay an IRMAA and the Part B standard premium.

 The only factors determining Medicare eligibility are age, paying into the program, or disability.
-Costs of Medicare is standard for most beneficiaries, but higher-income beneficiaries could pay more.
+The costs of Medicare are standard for most beneficiaries, but higher-income beneficiaries could pay more.
 Owning a home doesn’t affect your Medicare costs.

 Getting help with Medicare upon turning 65

 Let us know if you need help understanding the Medicare information, the parts of Medicare, or your options.
 We’ll be happy to help.
-Our licensed insurance agents are experts and can guide you through the Medicare enrollment process.
+Our licensed insurance agents are experts and can guide you through Medicare enrollment.

 We’re only one call away!
 Call today or fill out our online request form!